 For more information on the Maslach Burnout Inventory

-In this episode of the "Pemba On Demand" podcast, host Dr. Norman A. Chapin interviews Dr. James Calvin, a cardiologist and physician executive, about...
+In this episode of "PEMBA On Demand," host Dr. Norman A. Chapin interviews Dr. Amanda Ryan, an interventional cardiologist and PEMBA alum, about her...